SonicBomb

 Hood - |Plumbbob|

-Hood was the largest atmospheric test conducted in the continental U.S., this was a test of a two-stage thermonuclear device designed by UCRL (University of California Radiation Laboratory), even though the U.S. government stated at the time that no thermonuclear tests were being conducted in Nevada.
-The device used a boosted Swan primary (which gave yields of 12-19 kt in other tests during Plumbbob).
+The largest atmospheric test conducted in the continental U.S. A test of a two-stage thermonuclear device designed by UCRL (University of California Radiation Laboratory), even though the U.S. government stated at the time that no thermonuclear tests were being conducted in Nevada.
+It used a boosted Swan primary (which gave yields of 12-19 kt in other tests during Plumbbob).
 About 7 kt of the overall yield was from fusion.
 The test also included troop maneuvers by 2500 Marines, and air operations by 124 aircraft.
 Clip used by kind permission of Atomcentral.com.

 John - |Plumbbob|

-John was a combination proof test of the Genie (AIR-2A) nuclear air-to-air rocket, and an effects test of the Genie W-25 warhead.
+A combination proof test of the Genie (AIR-2A) nuclear air-to-air rocket, and an effects test of the Genie W-25 warhead.
 The unguided Genie rocket was fired from a F-89J.
-The rocket traveled 4240 meters in 4.5 seconds (about Mach 3) after release before detonating.
-The predicted yield was 1.7 kt.
+The rocket traveled 4.2km in 4.5 seconds (about Mach 3) after release before detonating.
+A group of five USAF officers volunteered to stand uncovered in their light summer uniforms directly beneath the blast in a public relations exercise.
+Their experience with the original audio can be seen in this video, and from below them in this video.

 Kepler - |Plumbbob|

-LASL ICBM warhead development test.
 Probable test of XW-35 primary in a thermonuclear mock up.
 Similar to Hardtack I Koa device which was tested at 1.37 Mt in 1958.
 Kepler had a predicted yield of 11 kt.
-The device had a diameter of 72 cm, and a length of 112 cm.
-The primary weighed 29 kg, the total device weight was 688 kg.
+It had a diameter of 72cm, and a length of 112cm.
+The primary weighed 29kg, the total device weight was 688 kg.

 Wide View